pentagramswheel/libra/README.md

 #### Graduate

-A class which graduates a user in an area within MIT, processing the command `lp/io grad`, granting the associated roles.
+A class which graduates a user in a section within MIT, processing the command `lp/io grad`, granting the associated roles.

 ----